Assyrian-Remote-OpenSource-Society/Assyrian-Words-Android/README.md

 ## Frontend

 The current UI is not ideal and it has been developed only for testing (during the backend development).
-Any additions/changes to the UI should take advantage of the backend's ability to provide updated data immediately.
+Any additions/changes to the UI should take advantage of the backend's ability to provide updated data instantly.

 ## Planned Enhancements